livseibert5/BreakoutGame/README.md

 Assumptions or Simplifications: Overall, my implementation of the breakout game adheres to the plan I laid out in PLAN.md.

-Known Bugs: Ball sometimes gets stuck on paddle and continually inverts its direction until it can get free.
-When a life is lost at the same time as the L cheat key is pressed, sometimes the positioning of the lives in the header is thrown off.
+Known Bugs: When a life is lost at the same time as the L cheat key is pressed, sometimes the positioning of the lives in the header is thrown off.